 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Jim Wayne Miller and Spring Storm
+Jim Wayne Miller And A Summary of Spring Storm

 Spring Storm is full of simile, metaphor and other figurative language which makes this short poem a must for many a school curriculum.
 It focuses on one scene and one person, a young man, bursting out of a house.